ronghanghu/n2nmn/README.md

 The downloaded snapshots should be placed under `exp_vqa/tfmodel/vqa_gt_layout` and `exp_vqa/tfmodel/vqa_rl_gt_layout`.
 You may evaluate their performance using the test code below.

 ### Test

+0. Add the root of this repository to PYTHONPATH: `export PYTHONPATH=.:$PYTHONPATH`

 1. Evaluate on *vqa_gt_layout* (cloning expert):
     - (on test-dev2015 split):